Easy Duck Confit

 If you’re serving the legs as they are, keep the sides simple.
 A crisp frisée salad with mustard vinaigrette, garlicky green beans, or silky mashed potatoes all complement the richness of the duck.
 A bit of tart fruit—cranberry sauce, cherry compote, or orange segments—adds a perfect contrast.

-If the legs are completely submerged in fat in an airtight container or glass jar, they can be stored in the fridge for up to 1 week.
+Refrigerate: If completely submerged in fat, duck confit can be stored in an airtight container or jar in the fridge for up to 1 week.

-To freeze the duck legs, remove them from the fat and wrap them in plastic wrap and foil.
-Put the wrapped legs in a resealable freezer bag and freeze for up to 6 months.
+Freeze: Remove duck legs from fat, wrap tightly in plastic wrap and foil, and freeze in a resealable bag for up to 6 months.

 How to Store Duck Fat